convince-project/coverage-plan/docs/source/tutorials.rst

 This concludes the tutorial.
 Though this example is very simplistic, hopefully it gives a rough idea about how to use COVERAGE-PLAN.
+This tutorial code can be adapted to learn an environment with unknown dynamics by not passing in the ground truth iMac model to the :bash:`POMDPCoverageRobot class`.
+Then, as :cpp:`runCoverageEpisode` is run repeatedly over multiple episodes, the robot will learn the environment dynamics.

 .. _here: https://github.com/convince-project/coverage-plan/blob/main/apps/pomdp_coverage_example.cpp
 .. _iMac: https://ieeexplore.ieee.org/abstract/document/6385629